 Inability to control system locale: system locale queries are fulfilled by the host kernel in the same manner as memory allocation requests, which means containers always use the locale settings of the host system.
 There is currently no mechanism exposed by Hyper-V isolation mode to configure the system locale that is used within spawned Hyper-V VMs.

 Bind-mounted path incompatibilities: the underlying paths associated with bind-mounted directories inside Hyper-V containers have been observed to cause issues for a variety of build tools, including UnrealBuildTool and CMake.
 This necessitates a workaround whereby source files are copied into a temporary location within the container filesystem so that they can be compiled, and the built binaries are subsequently copied back to the bind-mounted directory.
 Due to the reduced disk I/O performance of Hyper-V isolation mode, these additional copy operations incur noticeable overheads when compared to containers running in process isolation mode.

-Incompatibility with hardware acceleration: the experimental hardware acceleration support featured in upcoming versions of Docker is compatible only with process isolation mode, and cannot be used with containers running in Hyper-V isolation mode.
+Incompatibility with hardware acceleration: the experimental hardware acceleration support featured in recent versions of Docker is compatible only with process isolation mode, and cannot be used with containers running in Hyper-V isolation mode.

 Windows base image variants

 Microsoft provides three primary variants of the Windows base image: